 Legislation regarding the use of hydrogen as a fuel is developing in the Netherlands.
 In the first quarter of 2022, the Ministry of Economic Affairs and Climate Policy opened a public consultation on the future regulation of the hydrogen market.
+This public consultation was discussed in more detail in our website post of 25 May 2022.
 The results were summarized and published by the Ministry, providing insights into the market dynamics and interests within the hydrogen market.
-The Ministry has communicated the intention to share its own analysis of the public consultation with the House of Representatives by summer of 2022.
-This public consultation was discussed in more detail in our website post of 25 May 2022.

-The environmental investment credit, the milieu-investeringsaftrek or MIA, is a tax benefit in the form of an additional deduction for entrepreneurs who want to invest in environmentally friendly business assets.
-Also, hydrogen-powered cars have been identified by the legislator as being of great importance for the protection of the Dutch environment and are eligible for this allowance.
+The environmental investment credit (milieu-investeringsaftrek or MIA) is a tax benefit in the form of an additional deduction for entrepreneurs who invest in environmentally friendly business assets.
+Hydrogen-powered cars have also been identified by the legislator as being of importance for the protection of the Dutch environment and are eligible for this allowance.

 The Private Motor Vehicle and Motorcycle Tax, or BPM, is a purchase and import tax that is calculated based on the vehicle's CO2 emissions.
 Since hydrogen-powered cars have no CO2 emissions, no BPM is due on purchase or import.
 The exemption for zero-emission vehicles will remain in place at least until 2024.
 It is however expected that the purchase and use of hydrogen-powered cars will continue to be subsidized beyond 2024.